 Always keep excellent documentation of each shipment.

-Although Amazon’s automated systems make commerce more straightforward for both vendors and the company, the framework isn’t perfect.
+Although Amazon's automated systems make commerce more straightforward for both vendors and the company, the framework isn't perfect as there can be incorrect chargeback emails.
 Sometimes, vendors incur costs for mistakes the technology makes.
-And when this happens, you have to prove why the deduction is meritless to recover dollars that should’ve never been withheld.
+And when this happens, you have to prove why the deduction is meritless to recover dollars that should've never been withheld.

-If you don’t have adequate documentation to make a good case, you will never succeed in recovering your money.
-So, keep track of every crucial information on shipment, such as BOLs, ASN, photos of the shipment, carrier documents, and make that available to your entire team.
+If you don't have adequate documentation to make a good case, you will never succeed in recovering your money.
+So, keep track of every crucial information on shipment, such as BOLs, ASN, photos of the shipment, credit card company details, carrier documents, and make that available to your entire team.

 With that, you can be sure that when a meritless chargeback or shortage case arises, you can have adequate tools in your arsenal to dispute the chargeback effectively.